christosZac/6loWPAN-gateway/README.md

 #Setting up a 6loWPAN gateway

 ##Introduction
-A step-by-step guide for setting up a 6loWPAN gateway on a host machine.
+A step-by-step guide on setting up a 6loWPAN gateway on a host machine.
 The gateway uses various tools in order to provide a wide spectrum of functionalities.
 Beyond the standard 802.15.4 interface, the gateway offers proxying between HTTP and CoAP protocols and communication between IPv4 and IPv6 space.
 Moreover, it implements a node-RED flow which enables pushing data to *relayr.* cloud and of course allows the user to build custom flows, engaging with different web-services.

 ##Requirements